clseibold/Edim/README.md

 * Replace first occurance in file
 * Replace all in file
 * Better previewing of file
-  - A functionality similar to more/less
-  - Only the given line/range of lines
+  - Only the given range of lines
 * Ability to change setting on how many lines to show before the line you are currently modifying (to give context)
 * Add color
 * Tab completion for opening/saving files
 * UTF-8 Support
 * Ability to open multiple buffers (files) and switch between them.
+* Show the first line that was moved down due to appending before/after a line.

 ## Ideas
 * Ability to use relative line numbers based on what was shown previously (from any command that previews any amount of lines, including insert, delete, preview, etc.)